alokkumarr/my-big-project-/README.md

 # Development

 Start by reading the [development guide](doc/development.md) which describes how to build and test the project.
+Also see the [design guide](doc/design.md) which describes the system design.

 # Deploying